hyunjong-park/hyunjong-park.github.io/about.md

 title: About me
 ---

-Hi, my name is Hyunjong Park, a Senior Analyst, Data Science in GADM team at IATA, located in Montréal, Canada.
-I started my career as a flight dispatcher at Korean Air.
-If you find career changing stories interesting, you might like mine as well.
+Hi, my name is Hyunjong Park.
+I'm a Senior Analyst, Data Science at IATA's GADM team, based in Montréal, Canada.
+I have a background in aviation as a former flight dispatcher at Korean Air.
+If you are curious about how I made this career transition and what I do now, you are in the right place!

 ---

-I started learning computer science at University of California, San Diego.
-San Diego is a beautiful place by the way.
+I started learning computer science at the University of California, San Diego, which is a beautiful place by the way.

 ![University of California, San Diego with Geisel library. ](/assets/images/ucsd.png)

 > University of California, San Diego with Geisel library.

-But I decided to transfer to Korea Aerospace University after I finish my military duty.
-There were a number of reasons why I decided to do so, but my major nor the university was one of them.
-Anyways, I graduated with a degree in air transportation at Korea Aerospace University and started working as a flight dispatcher at [Korean Air](https://www.koreanair.com/kr/ko).
-Being a flight dispatcher was an interesting and intriguing as it required never-ending decision makings due to the constantly changing flight conditions.
+However, after completing my military duty in Korea, I decided to transfer to Korea Aerospace University and pursue a degree in air transportation.
+There were many reasons for this decision, but none of them had to do with my major or the university itself.
+Anyway, I graduated from Korea Aerospace University and landed a job as a flight dispatcher at [Korean Air](https://www.koreanair.com/).
+This was an interesting and challenging role that required constant decision making due to the ever-changing flight conditions.

 ![A330-300 of Korean Air.](/assets/images/koreanair.png)

 > A330-300 of Korean Air.

-After few years of flight plannings for pilots, I decided to become a pilot myself.
-I quit the job and went to a flight school in Texas.
-The training seemed to be going pretty well.
-I earned my private pilot’s license in about 3 months.
+After a few years of planning flights for pilots, I decided to follow my dream and become a pilot myself.
+I quit my job and went to a flight school in Texas.
+The training was going well and I earned my private pilot’s license in about three months.

 ![PA-28 Piper Cherokee.
 The guy in the plane is not me.](/assets/images/cherokee.png)